mrnohr/coronate/README.md

 [Sourcehut mirror](https://sr.ht/~johnridesabike/coronate/) |
 [Mailing list](https://lists.sr.ht/~johnridesabike/public-inbox)

+## Changes from Upstream

+This version of Coronate was originally a fork of [johnridesabike/coronate](https://github.com/johnridesabike/coronate).

+This is what I added:

+- Allow players to pre-select byes for different rounds
+- Allow TDs to set the number of rounds for a tournament in advance.
+This was needed so that we could pre-select byes for different rounds.

 ## Help wanted!

 Maintenance is currently paused for Coronate.
 This has almost always been a